Code-Institute-Submissions/https-github.com-Iacopo454-Quiz-Knowledge/README.md

 ## Future improvements and considerations
 I plan to improve the website introducing better content on the homepage, and replacing the homepage text with the information needed to answer the quiz questions, in away to give at the user the opportunity to test his memory after taking the quiz and checking the score.
-This kind of exercise reading and then testing the memory it is beneficial not only to who wants to exercise his memory but might be beneficial for who is experiencing memory issues.
+This kind of exercise of reading and then testing the memory it would be beneficial not only to who wants to exercise his memory but might be beneficial for who is experiencing memory issues.
 The score would reflect more the memory strenght of the user rather than test his knowledge.
 I also would like to implement as I watched on the inspirational video on youtube that I have credited, a timer in a way that the user has a limited timeframe to answer of 6-7 seconds, after that the answer will be counted as a mistake.